ericfdunn/manifold-realms/2. Rules/Conditions.md

 A creature either has a condition or doesn’t.
 The following definitions specify what happens to a creature while it is subjected to a condition.

+> [!Info] Changes from 5e
+> Stunned and Paralyzed are less severe and are moved into a condition
+> Added Burned to have a condition that's relevant to fire and acid damage
+> Changed Exhaustion so it's not a cummulative effect that's hard to remember
+> Reduced the conditions that cause you to lose a turn
 ### Blinded
 - A blinded creature can’t see and automatically fails any ability check that requires sight.
 - Attack rolls against the creature have advantage, and the creature’s attack rolls have disadvantage.